mariusbanea/students-booking-system-server/readme.md

 ### US-01 Create and list students

 As a school manager<br/>
-I want to create a new student when a customer calls<br/>
+I want to create a new course when a student calls<br/>
-so that I know how many customers will arrive at the school on a given day.
+so that I know how many students will arrive at the course on a given day.

 #### Acceptance Criteria